The Procrustean Bed of Time Series: The Optimization Bias in Point-wise Loss Functions: Experimental Settings

 \subsection{Real-world Benchmark Description}

 Our empirical validation relies on a diverse suite of real-world benchmarks, detailed in Table~\ref{tab:benchmark}.
-These datasets were selected to represent a wide range of domains, temporal resolutions, and challenging structural characteristics: \begin{itemize} \item \textbf{ETT} (Electricity Transformer Temperature)~\cite{informer2021}: The ETT dataset includes two hourly-level datasets (ETTh1 and ETTh2) and two 15-minute-level datasets (ETTm1 and ETTm2).
-Each dataset includes 7 oil and load features of electricity transformers from July 2016 to July 2018.
+These datasets were selected to represent a wide range of domains, temporal resolutions, and challenging structural characteristics: \begin{itemize}[leftmargin=*] \item \textbf{ETT} (Electricity Transformer Temperature)~\citep{informer2021}: The ETT dataset includes two hourly-level datasets (ETTh1 and ETTh2) and two 15-minute-level datasets (ETTm1 and ETTm2).
+Each one includes 7 oil and load features of electricity transformers from July 2016 to July 2018.

-\item \textbf{ECL} (Electricity Consumption Load)~\cite{autoformer2021}: The ECL dataset records the hourly electricity consumption of 321 distinct clients from 2012 to 2014.
+\item \textbf{ECL} (Electricity Consumption Load)~\citep{autoformer2021}: The ECL dataset records the hourly electricity consumption of 321 distinct clients from 2012 to 2014.

-\item \textbf{Traffic}~\cite{autoformer2021}: The Traffic dataset contains hourly road occupancy rates obtained from sensors located on San Francisco freeways from 2015 to 2016.
+\item \textbf{Traffic}~\citep{autoformer2021}: The Traffic dataset contains hourly road occupancy rates obtained from sensors located on San Francisco freeways from 2015 to 2016.

-\item \textbf{Weather}~\cite{autoformer2021}: The Weather dataset contains 21 indicators of weather(\eg air temperature and humidity), which are collected in Germany.
+\item \textbf{Weather}~\citep{autoformer2021}: The Weather dataset contains 21 indicators of weather (\eg air temperature and humidity), which are collected in Germany.
 The data is recorded at a high frequency of every 10 minutes.

-\item \textbf{Exchange}~\cite{10.1145/3209978.3210006}: The Exchange dateset records the daily exchange rates of eight different countries relative to the US dollar, ranging from 1990 to 2016.
+\item \textbf{Exchange}~\citep{10.1145/3209978.3210006}: The Exchange dataset records the daily exchange rates of eight different countries relative to the US dollar, ranging from 1990 to 2016.

-\item \textbf{PJM}~\cite{LAGO2021116983}: The PJM dataset represents the Pennsylvania-New Jersey-Maryland market, which contains the zonal electricity price within the Commonwealth Edison (COMED) zone, and the corresponding System load and COMED load forecast from 2013-01-01 to 2018-12-24.
+\item \textbf{PJM}~\citep{LAGO2021116983}: The PJM dataset represents the Pennsylvania-New Jersey-Maryland market, containing the zonal electricity price within the Commonwealth Edison (COMED) zone, and the corresponding System load and COMED load forecast from 2013-01-01 to 2018-12-24.

-\item \textbf{BE}~\cite{LAGO2021116983}: The BE dataset represents the Belgium electricity market, recording the hourly electricity price, the load forecast in Belgium and the generation forecast in France from 2011-01-09 to 2016-12-31.
+\item \textbf{BE}~\citep{LAGO2021116983}: The BE dataset represents the Belgium electricity market, recording the hourly electricity price, the load forecast in Belgium and the generation forecast in France from 2011-01-09 to 2016-12-31.